michael-lazar/finger2020/README.md

 #### ``FINGER_CONTACT``

-This file replaces the section of the query response that contains information that finger would typically generate.
+This file replaces the section of the query response that contains information that finger would typically pull from */etc/passwd* and the GECOS field.
 Common values to include in this section include login name, real name, phone number, office, address, and recent system activity.

 #### ``FINGER_PROJECT``

-This file typically contains a short, single line message about what the user is currently working on.
+This file typically contains a multi-line "profile page" with additional information about the user.
+The information documented in this file does not frequently change.

 #### ``FINGER_PLAN``

-This file contains any free-form text that the user would like to include.
-Some examples might include their work calender, personalized ASCII art, or a TODO list.
+This file typically contains a brief description of what the user is currently working on.
+This file is intended to be updated frequently and there are no restrictions on what type of information the user can include.

 ## Links